200 Years of History, 90 Feet of Paper

 On a hot August Saturday, Johnny Waits stood with two assistants outside of the historic T. A. Bryant, Sr. Homestead, unrolling a 90-foot-long sheet of paper.
 Waits is President and...

 Every year in September, an explosion of yellow flowers covers granite outcrops such as Arabia and Panola Mountains.
-These are yellow daisies (Helianthus porteri) and they are one of the...
+These are Stone Mountain daisies or Porter’s sunflowers (Helianthus porteri)...

 A newly designed garden celebrating Lithonia’s rich and impactful history opened to the public on Friday, July 26.
 Officials and community members from the City of Lithonia, DeKalb County and...